Reviews written by registered user

 I guess I'll never get Neil Simon.
 I know he's received a lot of awards

 and accolades, but almost none of his works do anything for me, with

-series starring Tony Randall and Jack Klugman.
+"Odd Couple" series starring Tony Randall and Jack Klugman.

 This movie is average Simon.
 Yes, I know it's supposed to be a comedy about how a night in New York becomes hell for a married couple.
 But the problem is there is absolutely nothing likable about this couple.
 George is a blowhard who's always taking down names and threatening to sue when he doesn't get his way.
 The hotel gave away his room because he didn't show up or call before 10 p.m. as the terms of his reservation stated?
 He'll sue!
 An airline rep tells him that they can't send his luggage because JFK Airport is still fogged in?
 He'll sue!
 What do you want, George, that they charter a plane and parachute your bags to you?
 But if George is obnoxious, his wife Gwen is like fingernails on chalkboard.
 I could die happy if I never hear "Oh, my Goooood" in her nasal whine again.
 She is so dumb that you wonder why George or any man would stay with her.
 She gives away his wallet and watch for absolutely no reason.
-If I were from Ohio, I'd be offended at how stupid these characters make Ohioans look.
+If I was from Ohio, I'd be offended at how stupid these characters make Ohioans look.
 I think this would be a fine, funny comedy if it was about bad things happening to good people, but it's actually a film about bad things happening to stupid people mostly through their own fault.
 The vast majority of their problems are caused by George's pigheadedness, from refusing to eat on the plane to refusing to get out of the police car.